The popularity of game design has exploded as everyone realized that games aren’t going anywhere. This billion-dollar industry is here to stay.

-This means you have plenty of choices when it comes to going to school for game design.
+This means you have plenty of choices when it comes to going to schools for game design.
 It also means the competition is growing too.

 There are some things you can do that will set you apart from your peers.
 Putting time into game design is one way to separate yourself from the pack.